I often need guidance, and I have found that the best guidance comes from God.

 Let us therefore remember these 3 keys to receiving God’s guidance:

-a complete dependence on the truth and authority of Yahuwah’s written Word [the Bible];
+a complete dependence on the truth and authority of Yahuwah’s written Word [the Scriptures – the Bible];

 the commitment to become a living sacrifice unto Yahuwah Elohim [the LORD God];